TonyRDX/Developpez-le-back-end-en-utilisant-Java-et-Spring-perso/README.md

 # Project breakdown
-The repository is splitted in 2 part : the api backend (java spring boot) and the headless frontend (angular)
+The repository is splitted in 2 part : the api backend (java 17 with spring boot) and the headless frontend (angular)

 # Prerequisites
 Follow the web app README